 Parents mauled by pit bull had been attackeda

-There are 1 comment on the Times Herald story from Monday, titled Parents mauled by pit bull had been attackeda.
+There are 2 comments on the Times Herald story from Monday May 1, titled Parents mauled by pit bull had been attackeda.
 In it, Times Herald reports that:

 Roseville police said the man, his wife are in critical condition with bites to their arms, faces; 2nd attack in 2 weeks.
 Parents mauled by son's pit bull had been attacked before by dog Roseville police said the man, his wife are in critical condition with bites to their arms, faces; 2nd attack in 2 weeks.